 Much older than the last time they had seen each other, Jefferson and Lafayette were overcome with emotion.
 A Charlottesville newspaper, The Central Gazette, described this historic meeting.
 It wrote, "As soon as the General drove up, Mr. Jefferson advanced to meet him, with feeble steps; but as he approached his feelings seemed to triumph over the infirmities of age, and as the General descended they hastened into each other's arms.
 They embraced, again and again; tears were shed by both and the broken expressions of 'God bless you General' 'Bless you my dear Jefferson' was all that interrupted the impressive silence of the scene, except the audible sobs of many whose emotion could not be suppressed."

-Lafayette visited with Jefferson from November 4 through November 15, and his stay included a trip to the University of Virginia with a dinner in the Rotunda at which presidents Thomas Jefferson, James Madison, and James Monroe were all in attendance.
+Lafayette visited with Jefferson from November 4 through November 15, and his stay included a trip to the University of Virginia with a dinner in the Rotunda at which presidents Thomas Jefferson and James Madison were in attendance.
 At Monticello, Jefferson and Lafayette enjoyed meals that had been described as "half Virginian, half French," and the wine from Jefferson's cellar was often imported by the crate from France as well.
 It was also, apparently, quite well-liked.
 Only a few days after Lafayette's departure, Jefferson wrote to Bernard Peyton and asking for a box of Claret, because, as he wrote, "I was obliged to have so much company that we got all that thro' our stock of red wine."

 Meals in Monticello's dining room and wine in the parlor would have been served by enslaved waiters, possibly Burwell Colbert, Monticello's head butler.
 Throughout his life and career, the Marquis de Lafayette had been a champion for freedom and an abolitionist who spoke out against the institution of slavery.
 One of the most stark remembrances of Lafayette's visit came from the memoir of Israel Gillette Jefferson, a man enslaved by Thomas Jefferson for the first 26 years of his life.